Drinking Water: Groundwater Standards

 4,8-Dioxa-3H-perfluorononanoic acid (DONA)

-The groundwater standards for 4,8-dioxa-3H-perfluorononanoic acid (DONA) were recommended in Cycle 11 (2020).
+DHS recommended groundwater standards for 4,8-dioxa-3H-perfluorononanoic acid (DONA) in Cycle 11 (2020).
+However, these standards were not adopted into administrative rule.*

-• Recommended enforcement standard = 3 µg/L
+• Recommended Enforcement Standard (Cycle 11) = 3 µg/L

-• Recommended preventive action limit = 0.6 µg/L
+• Recommended Preventive Action Limit (Cycle 11) = 0.6 µg/L

 4,8-Dioxa-3H-perfluorononanoic acid (DONA) is a type of per- and polyfluoroalkyl substances (PFAS).
 Studies have shown that exposure to high levels of some PFAS can affect health - potential effects include increased cholesterol levels, decrease antibody response to certain vaccines, and reduced fertility in women.